A New Approach for Designing Well-Balanced Schemes for the Shallow Water Equations: A Combination of Conservative and Primitive Formulations: Numerical Examples

 The relevant steady-state water depths $h_{\rm eq}(x,0)$ are computed in the same manner as introduced in \cite[Remark 4.1]{CK16} and given by

 where $a_0=\frac{gZ(x)-E_{\rm eq}(x,0)}{g}$, $a_2=\frac{(q_{\rm eq}(x,0))^2}{2g}$, and $\theta=\arccos(1+\frac{27a_2}{2a_0^3})$.

-We first use the NEW scheme with 100 uniform cells to compute the numerical solutions until a final time $t=20$ for all the three cases mentioned above.
+We first use the WB AF scheme with 100 uniform cells to compute the numerical solutions until a final time $t=20$ for all the three cases mentioned above.
 The discrete $L^1$- and $L^\infty$-errors in the average values of $h$ and $q$ are computed and reported in Tables \ref{tab3}.
-It is clear that the NEW scheme can exactly preserve all three moving-water equilibria within machine accuracy.
+It is clear that the WB AF scheme can exactly preserve all three moving-water equilibria within machine accuracy.

 We then add a small perturbation, which takes the form of $10^{-3}e^{-80(x-6)^2}$, to the steady-state cell average of water depth $h_{\rm eq}(x,0)$ in \eref{3.3}.
-We compute the numerical solutions using the NEW and OLD schemes until $t=1$ in the supercritical case and until $t=1.5$ in the subcritical and transcritical cases.
+We compute the numerical solutions using the WB AF and WB PPCU schemes until $t=1$ in the supercritical case and until $t=1.5$ in the subcritical and transcritical cases.
 The difference between the obtained and the background moving steady-state cell averages of water depth computed with $100$ and $1000$ uniform cells are plotted in Figure \ref{fig2}.
 As one can observe, the propagating perturbations are well captured by both studied schemes over both coarse and fine meshes.
-Comparing the results obtained by the alternative OLD scheme, we can see that the NEW scheme produces much higher resolution solutions.
+Comparing the results obtained by the alternative WB PCCU scheme, we can see that the WB AF scheme produces much higher resolution solutions.